Real Estate

 What is a Hungary residence permit?

-Hungary residence permit allows foreigners to live in the country as long as it’s valid, travel to Schengen countries without a visa, and access medical care and European education.
-In addition, after three years of living in the country with a residence permit, foreigners can get permanent residence in Hungary.
+A Hungary residence permit allows foreigners to live in the country as long as it’s valid, travel to Schengen countries without a visa, and access medical care and European education.
+Some permits also enable holders to apply for permanent residency after three years of living in Hungary.